Alex McPherson

-Alex McPherson is an American football kicker who plays for the Auburn Tigers.
+Alex McPherson (born August 29, 2003) is an American football kicker who plays for the Auburn Tigers.

-High school career
+Early life

 McPherson attended Fort Payne High School in Fort Payne, Alabama.
 On July 6, 2021 he committed to Auburn University.
 In October 2021, he broke the Alabama state field goal record for high school with a 61 yard field goal.

 College career

 2022

 McPherson was a redshirt freshman and played four games in 2022 following then-starting kicker Anders Carlson being ruled out for the season with an injury.
 He made his career debut against Texas A&M, where he attempted three field goals and scored two.
 His longest field goal of the season was a 51-yard field goal against Western Kentucky.

 2023

 McPherson played in every game during the 2023 season, without a single missed field goal or extra point.
 He was a semifinalist for the Lou Groza Award.

 2024

 Throughout the 2024 season, McPherson suffered from ulcerative colitis.
 He played one game, against the Kentucky Wildcats.
 In December of the same year, he had surgery to remove his large intestine.